 Photoelectrons with 2D spatial distribution are incident on the DLD when used in parallel imaging mode.
 The electron arrival position on each of the two delay-line anodes is converted by the fast DLD control electronics into an x, y coordinate for every electron event.
 Combining the signals over several seconds enables the generation of truly quantitative chemical or elemental images of the surface over a 65,500 pixel array.
 In the highest magnification imaging mode, the spatial resolution at the surface is <3 µm.
 One main advantage of the digital DLD technology is that the system has inherent low noise characteristics, with assured spike immunity.

-Sample Handling & Automation
+Sample Handling and Automation

 The AXIS Nova sample handling and platen navigation system combines in-situ optical microscopes with the acquisition software for rapid, easy definition of sample analysis positions.
 It is possible to save both full platen, (110 mm diameter field of view), and high magnification, (2 mm field of view), optical images into an experimetnal file, and recall for sample positioning.
 Users can see the platen in the analysis chamber with the aid of a large view port; providing complete confidence in sample location.